 I’ve occasionally seen others (never Speiser or Kinoshita) drop the word “braiding” altogether, leaving “loop manipulation” alone.
 To me, this seems very unclear, as it leaves out the most important word!
 ‘Loop manipulation’ could apply to knotting, knitting, crocheting and more.

-I can’t quite bring myself to add the word “manipulation” to loop braiding, as it seems redundant and unnecessarily wordy.
-I feel somewhat buttressed in this departure from my two heroes’ terminology in that Noémi Speiser herself uses the simpler term “loop braiding” in many of her published works…
+I can’t quite bring myself to add the word “manipulation” to loop braiding, as it seems redundant (braiding is manipulation).
+I feel somewhat buttressed in this departure from my two heroes’ terminology in that Noémi Speiser also often uses the simpler term “loop braiding”…

 *As a non-weaver, I am a little uncertain about my definition of ‘repp’ as a weaving term!
 I know what I mean by it, but it could be that the term in weaving is more specific than this—please let me know if you think I should change something in my definition or analogy!

 *If the direction of twist were to alternate between each row (thereby undoing the twist), the result would actually be plain weave rather than twining.
 I haven’t heard of that method being used in loop braiding before, but I have idly suspected it [or something like it—see my Warp-faced plain weave braids] for some Andean warp-faced plain weave flat braids.
 If so, they might well have been made by loop braiding, as many other Andean flat braids are assumed to have been made.
 (At first Rodrick Owen disagreed with me on this but he may be coming round!)